 The final robustness check we perform is to add unobserved heterogeneity in preferences to the model.
 We do this for two reasons.
 First, we want to allow for the possibility that the preference shocks are correlated across labor supply choices.
-Second, we want to allow for additional flexibility in estimating preferences over leisure.23 which does not have a closed form solution, but can be estimated using Simulated Maximum Likelihood.
+Second, we want to allow for additional flexibility in estimating preferences over leisure.
+Results from this specification for the model with one distribution factor are presented in Column 3 of Table 5.
+Incorporating unobserved preference heterogeneity appears to reduce both $\phi_0$ and $\phi_1$ slightly but does not change the implications of the model.
+In particular, the effect of a 10% increase in potential household earnings attributed to wives results in an increased transfer of between 11% and 21% for the 1910 to 1950 cohorts, which is close to the range reported in Column 1 above.